-Anna Barata is a research fellow at the Massachusetts General Hospital Cancer Center and Harvard Medical School.
-She graduated in Psychology (Universitat Ramón Llull, Barcelona), received a Master in Psycho-Oncology (Universidad Complutense de Madrid) and earned a PhD in Psychiatry and Medical Psychology (Universitat Autònoma de Barcelona).
-She completed a postdoctoral fellowship in behavioral oncology at the Moffitt Cancer Center (Tampa, FL).
+Anna Barata is an Instructor at Mass General Cancer Center and Harvard Medical School.
+She graduated in Psychology (Universitat Ramón Llull, Barcelona), received a Master in Psycho-Onchology (Universidad Complutense de Madrid, Madrid) and earned a PhD in Psychiatry and Medical Psychology (Universitat Autònoma de Barcelona).
+She completed a postdoctoral fellowship in behavioral oncology at the Moffitt Cancer Center (Tampa, Florida).

-Dr. Barata´s research focuses on improving survivorship in patients with hematological cancers and receiving treatment with hematopoietic cell transplant and adoptive cellular therapies.
-She is interested in examining patient-reported and neurocognitive outcomes, testing psychological and behavioral interventions to improve patients and informal caregivers’ quality of life, and developing relevant patient-reported outcomes measures.
-She currently serves as the principal investigator of an R03 successfully funded by the National Institutes of Health to examine patient-reported side effects of chimeric antigen receptor T-cell therapy.
+Dr. Barata’s research focuses on improving survivorship in patients with hematological cancers and receiving treatment with cellular therapies (CAR T-cell therapy, hematopoietic cell transplant).
+She is interested in examining patient-reported and neurocognitive outcomes, testing supportive care interventions to improve patients and their caregivers’ quality of life, and developing relevant patient-reported outcome measures.
+She received funding from the National Institutes of Health to support her research.